-Fig. \ref{fg2v_CIFAR10} and \ref{fg2v_STL} show the testing accuracy of \textit{flexgrid2vec} on the CIFAR-10 and STL-10.
-We have experimented CIFAR-10 using the proposed \textit{flexgrid2vec} in combination with ResNet-50 and EfficientNet with the same patch size of $32$ pixels.
-The combination with ResNet-50 outperformed the EfficientNet's one with $2.25\%$.
-We have also reduced the patch size the patch size from $32$ to $20$ using the ResNet-50.
-The latter experiment shows that the $32$ setup has better accuracy with $96.23\%$ in comparison to $95.73\%$ using the $20$ pixel patch setup.
-Fig. \ref{fg2v_STL} shows the impact of different image sizes using the \textit{flexgrid2vec} and ResNet-50.
-Using the image size of $224$ pixels has the max accuracy while it has fluctuated due to the large scaling from the original size of $32$ pixels.
-On the other hand, using the image size of $96$ pixels has less accuracy of $92.95\%$ but steady learning curve.
+Fig. \ref{fg2v_CIFAR10} and \ref{fg2v_STL} show the testing accuracy of \textit{flexgrid2vec} on the CIFAR-10 and STL-10 datasets.
+We experimented with CIFAR-10 using the proposed \textit{flexgrid2vec} in combination with ResNet-50 and EfficientNet with the same patch size of $32$ pixels.
+The combination with ResNet-50 outperformed the one with EfficientNet by $2.25\%$.
+We also reduced the patch size from $32$ to $20$ using the ResNet-50.
+The latter experiment shows that the $32$ setup has better accuracy, with $96.23\%$ in comparison to $95.73\%$ using the $20$ pixel patch setup.
+Fig. \ref{fg2v_STL} shows the impact of different image sizes using \textit{flexgrid2vec} and ResNet-50.
+Using the image size of $224$ pixels has the highest accuracy, though it fluctuates due to the large scaling from the original size of $32$ pixels.
+On the other hand, using an image size of $96$ pixels has less accuracy of $92.95\%$ but a steady learning curve.